Sepulven/Inception/README.md

 It says that it is blocking because we can't access the resource asepulve.42.fr and when we are in different domain browser triggers the CORS error.

+We must accept the certificate in asepulve.42.fr url or the CORS error won't go away.